 How much does the average Australian spend on groceries?

-Australian households, on average, spend about $160 per week on groceries.
+The average spending per month Australia on groceries reflects significant variances across states and household sizes.
 This equates to roughly $693 per month or $8,320 per year.
 These costs can vary depending on factors such as location, household size, and shopping habits.
 For instance, the average weekly spend on groceries in New South Wales is $159, while in Tasmania, itโs slightly higher at $166.

 How much does food cost in Australia?